Prehistoric and ancient cemeteries 🢔 Cemeteries 🢔 Archaeological wonders 🢔 Categories of wonders

 In medieval times this steep, grass-covered mound was used to build a chapel on the top of it.
 The first chapel was built around the 12th century.
 Judging from its location (walls of the chapel are above the walls of passage grave under it), the builders knew about the passage below the church.

 Currently on the top of this mound is located one elongated building.
 This structure is built in the 16th century or later.

 In 1792 on the top of the chapel was built a large tower in Neo-Gothic style – so-called Prince’s Tower.
 The medieval chapel was split into two parts: the western end (the Notre Dame Chapel) was kept as a private chapel but in the eastern end (Jerusalem Chapel) was arranged a library.

 Prince’s Tower was demolished in 1924 in order to provide safety for the exploration of the Neolithic passage grave.

 Discovery of Neolithic passage grave

 People had the anticipation that this weird, steep mound may hide ancient passages.

-In 1924 – 1925 the Société Jersiaise organized first archaeological excavations of this mound.
+In 1924 – 1925 the Société Jersiaise organized the first archaeological excavations of this mound.
 The entrance in the passage was luckily found already at the first attempt.
 Before the full exploration, there was needed a repair of the collapsed passage.

 Excited explorers entered the ancient passage, lined by giant stone slabs.
 It is possible that they were the first people to enter this monument in the last 5000 years – although it is possible that some plundering took place in between.

-Archaeologists found fragments of 20 vase supports together with scattered remnants of at least eight people – man and women buried here.
-Some grave goods (mostly pottery) were present – what hints at belief into afterlife.
+Archaeologists found fragments of 20 vase supports together with scattered remnants of at least eight people – men and women buried here.
+Some grave goods (mostly pottery) were present – which hints at belief in the afterlife.